earthcube/earthcube/README.md

 This readme file is in the master branch of the main earthcube repository for information only.
 More detailed documentation and information will be maintained at
 [https://earthcube.github.io/earthcube/](https://earthcube.github.io/earthcube/), with content managed in the gh-pages branch of this repository.
 Activate the gh-pages branch to see the website content.

+# Repositories for EarthCube Organization

+- earthcube (current repository).
+Hosts the [https://earthcube.github.io/earthcube/](https://earthcube.github.io/earthcube/) content on the gh-pages branch, which is set as the default branch.
+- template.
+Template files and directory structure recommended for new EarthCube project.
+- 2014-15Documents.
+Legacy documents from Original EarthCube office.
+Mostly superseded, maintained here for history.